-This article has all the information you need to get started with accessibility and use it as a professional developer.
+This article has all the information you need to get started with website accessibility and apply it as a professional developer.

 Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.